JoseRoca/WinFBX2/docs/String Management/DWSTRIG Class.md

 # DWSTRING Class

 The `DWSTRING` class implements a dynamic unicode null terminated string.
-Free Basic has a dynamic string data type (STRING) and a fixed length unicode data type (WSTRING), but it lacks a dynamic unicode string. `DWSTRING` behaves as if it was a native data type, working directly with the intrinsic Free Basic string functions and operators.
+Free Basic has a dynamic string data type (STRING) and a fixed length unicode data type (WSTRING), but it lacks a dynamic unicode string. `DWSTRING` behaves as if it was a native data type, working transparently with the intrinsic Free Basic string functions and operators.

 **Include file**: DWSTRING.INC.